performancecopilot/pcp/README.md

 ```
 pmcd: unexpected end-of-file at initial exchange with lio PMDA
 ```
 To resolve, either turn off SELINUX (Yeah right!) or create a local policy to allow the pmda access to configfs.
-An example TE file is included in the repo.
-To compile take a look at this Centos Wiki page https://wiki.centos.org/HowTos/SELinux#head-d8db97e538d95b1bc5e54fc5a9ddb0c953e9a969
+An example TE file is included in the repo but it is recommended to build your own TE from running audit2allow against your own system.
+Information about building local policies can be found on the following Centos Wiki page;

+https://wiki.centos.org/HowTos/SELinux#head-d8db97e538d95b1bc5e54fc5a9ddb0c953e9a969